1

 Job description

 At The United Firm, we're passionate about protecting our clients' rights, and it shows in our results.
 We have a history of success built on lasting relationships that produce results with outstanding value for our clients.
-We're looking for an admitted attorney, for an extremely promising EOIR Associate Attorney position within a premier law firm with a lot of room for growth.
-This is an excellent opportunity for a dedicated Associate Attorney to gain valuable experience and further their career with an established firm in the Chicago Area.
-As the EOIR Attorney, you will report to the Managing Attorney, you will also manage your caseload, as well as client interaction, and can collaborate with our wonderful Immigration team of attorneys and legal assistants.
+We're looking for an extremely promising EOIR Associate Attorney within a premier law firm with a lot of room for growth.
+We are building a network of qualified contract attorneys who can appear at immigration court or USCIS interviews on behalf of our clients.
+This is an excellent opportunity for a dedicated Associate Attorney to gain valuable experience and further their career with an established firm in the Dallas Area.
+As the EOIR Attorney, you will report to the Managing Attorney, you will also manage your caseload, as well as client interaction, and you can collaborate with our wonderful Immigration team of attorneys and legal assistants.

 Responsibilities